 The treatment is usually given 5 days a week for anywhere from 2 to 6 weeks.
 It may sometimes be given twice a day (usually with 4 to 6 hours between sessions).

-- During each treatment session you will lie on a special table.
+- During each treatment session you will lie on a special table, either on your back or your stomach.

 - The technicians will position you so the radiation targets the treatment area.